Juliansv/Juliansv/README.md

 # Hi there, I'm Julian! 👋

 I'm an Argentinian web developer.
-I build websites and web applications using Next.js, Tailwind CSS, and other technologies.
-I'm currently working as a freelance developer.

 ## About Me